 Little Portage Wildlife Area Coastal Wetland Restoration

 Ducks Unlimited received $149,924 in FY2018 for restoration at Little Portage Wildlife Area, a 407-acre coastal wetland and upland complex located at the confluence of the Portage and Little Portage Rivers in Ottawa County, Ohio.
-Little Portage is a popular public use area and managed to provide habitat for wildlife and outdoor recreation.
-Currently, it is not possible to manage water levels and aquatic vegetation in the wetlands because the water control structures and pump are completely non-functional, resulting in a significant decline in the quality of the habitat.
-With this funding, Ducks Unlimited will develop design plans to restore hydrologic exchange, fish access, and management capability to at least 225 acres of coastal wetland habitat.
+The area’s water control structures and pump were completely non-functional, making it impossible to manage water levels and aquatic vegetation in the wetlands and resulting in a significant decline in the quality of the habitat.
+With this funding, Ducks Unlimited developed design plans to restore hydrologic exchange and management capability to at least 225 acres of coastal wetland habitat.

 Toussaint Wildlife Area Coastal Wetland Restoration Project

-Ducks Unlimited received $600,000 in FY2016 and $723,698 in FY2018 for restoration at the Toussaint Wildlife Area, a 231-acre coastal wetland complex located in a bend of the Toussaint River in Ottawa County, Ohio.
+Ducks Unlimited received $1,323,698 between FY2016 and FY2018 restoration at the Toussaint Wildlife Area, a 231-acre coastal wetland complex located in a bend of the Toussaint River in Ottawa County, Ohio.
 The project will restore fish access into the wetlands and remove levees and water control structures to restore water flow and improve the condition of the marsh.

 Maumee River Wetland Restoration at Penn 7 Project

-The City of Toledo received $175,000 in FY2015, $160,000 in FY2017 and $1,556,290 (recommended) to complete a feasibility study and designs, and to construct 15.2 acres of emergent coastal/floodplain wetland habitat on the lower Maumee River.
+The City of Toledo received $1,891,291 between FY2015 and FY2020 to complete a feasibility study and designs, and to construct 15.2 acres of emergent coastal/floodplain wetland habitat on the lower Maumee River.
 This restoration effort will result in improved rearing habitat for juvenile migratory fish and restored upland and aquatic habitat for other fish, reptiles, amphibians, and mammals in the Maumee Area of Concern.

-Ducks Unlimited received $211,060 in FY2018 to design the restoration needed to restore approximately 210 acres of emergent coastal wetlands and 25 acres of upland forest and native grass at Howard Marsh Metropark, a 987-acre agricultural property in Lucas County near the shore of Lake Erie and within the Maumee Area of Concern.
+Ducks Unlimited received $4,233,699 between FY2018 and FY2020 for construction to restore approximately 210 acres of emergent coastal wetlands and 25 acres of upland forest and native grass at Howard Marsh Metropark, a 987-acre agricultural property in Lucas County near the shore of Lake Erie and within the Maumee Area of Concern.
 Once implemented, the project will hydrologically connect the restored wetlands with Lake Erie.

 Cuyahoga River Restoration at Cascade Valley View Metropark

-The Great Lakes Commission received $535,074 in FY2018 and $3,307,838 (recommended) in 2019 to develop designs and restore habitat in the main stem of the Cuyahoga River and its associated floodplain.
-Berm removal and floodplain excavation along a 5,000-foot stretch of the Cuyahoga River will double river capacity and restore floodplain function.
-Furthermore, installation of in-stream habitat features including root wads and rock-riffle structures will improve habitat and spawning conditions for native Great Lakes fish.
-In total, nearly 60 acres of floodplain on the Cuyahoga River will be restored through this project and several fish and wildlife related Beneficial Use Impairments.
+The Great Lakes Commission received $3,842,912 between FY2018 and FY2019 to develop designs and restore habitat in the main stem of the Cuyahoga River and its associated floodplain.
+Nearly 60 acres of floodplain on the Cuyahoga River will be restored through this project to help address several fish and wildlife related Beneficial Use Impairments.
 Prior restoration activities at the site, funded by a Clean Ohio grant, include the restoration of headwater tributaries via daylighting of culverted streams, wetlands restoration, and reforestation of upland areas.